the-swerve/botinator/readme.md

 			return str(left + right)
 		except: return 'wat'

 Exceptions in your callback functions won't kill your bot if you don't catch em, but will just be printed.
-He's a toughy.
+She's a toughy.

-## Event responses
+## Time-based messages (cron party)

-Sometimes you want behavior that's not based on messages.
-You can bind a predicate function to a specific response:
+The bot has cron-like functionality using the cron() method.
+The cron() method is structured like:

-	def is_420: return time.strftime("%I%M") == "0420"
+  cron((minute, hour, date, month, weekday), response, channel)

-	bot.when(is_420,'420')
+It'll run at times that match the tuple similar to cron.
+Use None for '*'.
+For example:

-## Supports chaining
+	bot.cron((20, 16, None, None, None), '420!', chan)

-	bot.when(something,'say something').bind(r'(.*) pie(\.*)',eat_pie).when(happy,clap)
+The bot will announce '420!' once everyday at 4:20pm

 ## Start your bot when you're done binding stuff